If you’re like most people, you probably have a box of baking soda in your kitchen cupboard and/or in your fridge

 - Prevent ground dwelling pests.
 Sprinkle baking soda lightly on the soil around your crops to deter slugs, roaches and silverfish.
 Leave it dry and reapply after rain.

-- You can also kill slugs on the spot by sprinkling slugs with baking soda, but don’t sprinkle straight baking soda onto your plants as it will burn the leaves.
+- You can also kill slugs on the spot by sprinkling slugs with baking soda, but don’t sprinkle straight baking soda for plants as it will burn the leaves.

-- Get rid of cabbage worms.
+- Cabbage Worms Baking Soda.
 These hungry caterpillars love to eat brassicas such as cabbage, broccoli, and kale.
 To kill them off, mix white flour and baking soda 50/50.
 Put this mixture into a shaker container or a powder dispenser and dust your brassicas.

 Because the baking soda is buffered by the flour and because brassicas are rather rugged, this mixture will not damage their leaves.
 Apply the dust every day for three or four days.
 The caterpillars will ingest it when they eat your plants and will soon die off.